percona/pmm-doc/docs/how-to/HA.md

     !!! note alert alert-primary "Note"
         - If you run the services on the same instance, the `--network` and `--ip` flags are used to assign a specific IP address to the container within the Docker network created in Step 2.
-This IP address is referenced in subsequent steps as the PostgreSQL service address.        - In the second case, where the services are running on separate instances, these flags are not necessary as PostgreSQL will bind to the default network interface.
+This IP address is referenced in subsequent steps as the PostgreSQL service address.
         - The `--network` and `--ip` flags are not required if the services are running on separate instances, as PostgreSQL will bind to the default network interface.

 ### **Step 6: Running PMM Services**